alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-getting-hands-on-with-apples-foundation-models-framework.md

 ## The itinerary planner example

-A recurring reference point is Apple’s WWDC session featuring an itinerary planner.
+A recurring reference point is Apples WWDC session featuring an itinerary planner.
 It’s a compact but rich example of what the framework enables.

-The app generates travel plans, selects points of interest via tool calling, and streams results progressively—so users can see the itinerary take shape in real time.
+The app generates travel plans, selects points of interest via tool calling, and streams results progressively, so users can see the itinerary take shape in real time.
 It’s a useful mental model for understanding how the different pieces of the framework fit together.

 ## LanguageModelSession